Host Family FAQs

 Your family will have the opportunity to meet young people from around the country and develop new friendships as the students explore new places and perspectives—and have a ton of fun!
 This is a chance for anyone in your home to build new connections, broaden their perspectives, and learn more about what it means to be an American.

-Who will lead the local AEP exchange?
+Who will lead my Hometown Week exchange?

-Who can sign up for AEP?
+Who can sign up for the American Exchange Project?